 Nashville employment lawyer Curt Masker is a relentless advocate for workers who have endured workplace discrimination and retaliation.
 After graduating from Vanderbilt Law School, Curt worked at one of the 200 largest law firms in the United States.
 Now, Curt exclusively represents employees in workplace disputes in court and before the Equal Employment Opportunity Commission (EEOC).
 He has a proven track record of successfully fighting for his clients.
-Contact Curt for your Free Attorney Consultation at the number above or online.At-Will Employment in Tennessee
+Contact Curt for your Online Case Review at the number above or online.At-Will Employment in Tennessee

 Do not be deterred by the so-called “at-will” employment doctrine.
 Although Tennessee is an at-will employment state and an employee can be fired for no reason or even a bad reason, an employee cannot be fired for an unlawful reason.
 Dozens of unlawful reasons exist under federal and Tennessee law, some of which are detailed below.Wrongful Termination

 Wrongful termination means you were fired in violation of a legal right.
 Dozens of unlawful reasons exist, including discrimination, harassment, retaliation, and breach of contract.
 This list of practice areas is a small subset of unlawful reasons for terminating an employee so you should speak with a skilled employment attorney to discuss the specific facts of your case.

 Nashville wrongful termination attorney Curt Masker fights to achieve the best possible results for Tennessee workers.
 Know your legal rights.
 If you have endured workplace discrimination or harassment, contact Curt for your legal consultation.Discrimination